matteoferla/SLC38A3_analysis/README.md

 Swissmodel has no useful model, possibly due to this.
 The Phyre model was chosen because it deviates less from the reference PDB: 6C08.
-With the hindsight knowledge that the extracellular fluff was causing low similarity, threading EM-fluff–stripped SLC38A3 against electron-density in membrane minimised PDB:6C08 with `pyrosetta.rosetta.protocols.comparative_modeling.ThreadingMover` would have been better for the minimation step.
-This is because membrane protein can thread weirdly in I-Tasser and Phyre.

 ![cluster](images/bundle_after_relax.png)

 ### ED and Membrane

-Being a membrane protein the RosettaMP framework was used, but in conjuction with an initial constraint of the 6C08 electron density.
+Being a membrane protein the RosettaMP framework was used, but in a first step —to find odd bonds— an initial minimisation restrained against the 6C08 electron density was done.

 I.e. the SLC38A3 model was aligned against the OPM model of 6C08, membrane-ified, and then moved to the 6C08 structure as located in the 2Fc-Fo map.
 This is slightly subpar to energy minimising the 6C08 structure as described below and threading against that, but it's unlikely to make a difference.